ApryseSDK/webviewer-html-proxy-server/README.md

 # Webviewer Html Proxy Server
 This is a proxy server to use with [HTML sample by PDFTron](https://github.com/PDFTron/webviewer-html-annotate-proxy)

+# Disclaimer

+The code is open source.
+It can be modified and customized to suit your needs, as the proxy technology can't guarantee to accurately proxy 100% of all the websites out there.

 ## Install

 ```